jomtek/LazenLang/DOC.md

 **Other essential types**

  - `List<T>` where typevar T stands for elements' type
- - `Func(T) -> T1`, the type representing each function.
+ - `Func(T) => T1`, the type representing each function.
 After the arrow stands the return type.
+ - `Void`, the uninstantiable type returned by default when a function doesn't have any codomain or explicit return type

 ## 2. Boolean and ternary operators
 There are 10 boolean operators in the Lazen programming language